Dave's Travel Pages

 Ferry to Chania in Crete

 Chania is a popular destination with Greeks and visitors alike.
 We suggest that you book your tickets for the boat from Athens to Crete in advance, especially if your dates are not flexible.
-This is even more important if you want a cabin.
+This is even more important if you want a cabin, particularly when traveling in July and August.

 Book tickets here: Ferryhopper